Complete Guidance For Supplemental Security Income Claims

 At the Law Office of Annette Rutkowski LLC, I’ll answer your questions about SSI and explain your rights under the law.
 My preference is to craft your initial SSI application in my office and file it with the Social Security Administration to increase the chances of a favorable outcome.

-With offices in Indianapolis, Lafayette and Franklin, I offer free, no-obligation initial meetings to people throughout central, western and southern Indiana.
+With offices in Indianapolis, I offer free, no-obligation initial meetings to people throughout central, western and southern Indiana.

 What Is Supplemental Security Income?